Calculate Your GPA at MIT

 How MIT Calculates GPA

 MIT uses a standard 4.
 0 scale with full plus/minus grading.
-The math is simple: multiply each course's grade points by credit hours, sum them up, then divide by total credits attempted.
-MIT uses this to determine Dean's List eligibility, Latin honors, and probation status.
+The calculation follows the standard formula: multiply each course's grade point value by its credit hours, sum all quality points, then divide by total credits attempted.
+At MIT, this determines Dean's List eligibility, Latin honors, probation status, and competitive program admissions.

 - Biology (3 cr, A = 4)